How Many Volunteer Hours for Medical School Is Enough?

 The Numbers Game: What the Stats Say

 Most premeds want a number of how many volunteer hours for medical school.
 Something concrete.
-And sure, you can find a vague number from the AI overview on Google.
+And sure, you can find generic recommendations about med school volunteer hours from the AI overview on Google.

 But here’s the truth: it’s not that simple.
-The number of hours you need depends on the type of volunteering you’re doing—and what kind of story you’re building with it.
+The recommended number of volunteer hours for med school depends on the type of volunteering you’re doing and what kind of story you’re building with it.

 Clinical Volunteering (aka Clinical Hours)

 The number floating around online for how many clinical hours you need is 100–150 hours.
 But honestly?
 That’s not the most helpful number.
-From what we’ve seen in the 2024–2025 cycle, the real range for a competitive applicant is closer to 300 to 2,000 hours.
+From what we’ve seen in recent cycles, the real range for a competitive applicant is closer to 300 to 2,000 clinical hours.
 Applicants who worked with us in the 2024-2025 cycle who were in that range—who submitted on time—landed a median of seven interviews.

 Sure, 100–150 clinical hours might technically be “enough.”
 But if that only gets you three interviews, you’re playing below the median—and putting your odds at risk.
 The average student who matriculates has about three interviews and one acceptance.
-So, if you’re sitting at the minimum, you’re leaving no margin for error.
+So, if you’re sitting at the minimum number of clinical hours, you’re leaving no margin for error.
 One awkward interview?
 One off day?
 It could mean not going to medical school.

 But here’s even more nuance: clinical hours don’t just have to be volunteering.
 You can log clinical hours through paid jobs—scribing, EMT, CNA, phlebotomy, medical assistant.
-In fact, paid roles often give you more consistent hours and deeper patient exposure.
+In fact, paid clinical jobs often give you more consistent hours and deeper patient exposure.

 The tradeoff?
 Sometimes, they’re more repetitive, less flexible, and not as personally meaningful.
 But if you're reflecting, growing, and showing up with intention, they still count—and they count big.